maha4028/economic-charting/README.md

 ## Macroeconomic indicators

-I will be plotting the [Consumer Price Index for All Urban Consumers](https://fred.stlouisfed.org/graph/?g=1wmdD) and the [Unemployment Rate](https://fred.stlouisfed.org/series/UNRATE) from FRED via the `quantmod` library.
+Below are the [Consumer Price Index for All Urban Consumers](https://fred.stlouisfed.org/graph/?g=1wmdD) and the [Unemployment Rate](https://fred.stlouisfed.org/series/UNRATE) from FRED via the `quantmod` library.

 <!-- ![Plot #1](plots/plot_cpi.png) -->
 <p align="center">
 <img src="plots/plot_cpi.png" alt="Plot #1" width="800">
 </p>

-## Phillips curve

-The solid lines below show the percent change from a year ago in the consumer price index (CPI) and the unemployment rate.
-The dashed red and blue lines are the "natural rate of unemployment" and the Fed's target for annual inflation, respectively.

-Although the exact figure for the "natural rate of unemployment" is unkown - it usually hovers between four and five percent; Below, I plotted it at five percent.
-The inflation target is plotted at the stated two percent.
+When plotted together, the unemployment rate and inflation seem to have an inverse relationship.
+When unemployment goes up inflation comes down.

 <!-- ![Plot #2](plots/plot_cpi_unrate.png) -->
 <p align="center">
 <img src="plots/plot_cpi_unrate.png" alt="Plot #2" width="400">
 </p>

-The two varibales seem to have in an inverse relationship - when unemployment is up inflation is down.
-This negative correlation (-0.433) is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
-However, if we plot the two variables aginst eachother, we see that the relationship is imperfect.
-There are other, here unobserved, factors that affect inflation.
+The dashed red and blue lines are the "natural rate of unemployment" and the Fed's target for year-over-year (YoY) or annual inflation, respectively.
+Although the exact figure for the "natural rate of unemployment" is unkown - it usually hovers between four and five percent; Above, I plotted it at five percent.
+The inflation target is plotted at the Fed's stated two percent target.

+## Phillips curve

+When plotted across time, we see that unemployment and inflation are indeed negavily correlated with a correlation coefficient of -0.433.
+This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve#/media/File:U.S._Phillips_Curve_2000_to_2013.png).
+In our sample, from 2000 to present, we see the highest data point for inflation is from June 2022 and out highest data point for unemployment is from April 2020.

 <!-- ![Plot #Phil](plots/plot_phillips_curve.png) -->
 <p align="center">
 <img src="plots/plot_phillips_curve.png" alt="Plot #2" width="400">
 </p>

+The blue line fits a linear model where we regress inflation on the unemployment rate.
+We can see that there is a significant amount of variation in observed inflation for a given level of unemployment.
+This tell us that there are other factors which affect inflation which are not included in our model.

 # Github Commands
 To copy: